John Coltrane: Awards and honors

+Coltrane received an Edison Award for the album Giant Steps at the Concertgebouw, Amsterdam, in 1961.

-In 1965, Coltrane was inducted into the Down Beat Jazz Hall of Fame.
-In 1972, A Love Supreme was certified gold by JASRAC for selling over half a million copies in Japan.
+In 1965, he was inducted into the DownBeat Jazz Hall of Fame.
+In 1972, A Love Supreme was certified gold by JASRAC for selling more than half a million copies in Japan.
 This album was certified gold in the United States in 2001.
 In 1982 he was awarded a posthumous Grammy for Best Jazz Solo Performance on the album Bye Bye Blackbird, and in 1997 he was awarded the Grammy Lifetime Achievement Award.
 In 2002, scholar Molefi Kete Asante named him one of his 100 Greatest African Americans.
-He was awarded a special Pulitzer Prize in 2007 citing his "masterful improvisation, supreme musicianship and iconic centrality to the history of jazz."
+He was awarded a special Pulitzer Prize in 2007 citing his "masterful improvisation, supreme musicianship and iconic centrality to the history of jazz".
 He was inducted into the North Carolina Music Hall of Fame in 2009.

-A former home, the John Coltrane House in Philadelphia, was designated a National Historic Landmark in 1999.
+A former home of his, the John Coltrane House in Philadelphia, was designated a National Historic Landmark in 1999.
 His last home, the John Coltrane Home in the Dix Hills district of Huntington, New York, where he resided from 1964 until his death, was added to the National Register of Historic Places on June 29, 2007.

-French drummer, composer and singer Christian Vander, founder of the band Magma, regards Coltrane as his greatest musical inspiration, and dedicated his 2011 album John Coltrane L'Homme Suprême to him as a tribute.
+French drummer, composer, and singer Christian Vander, founder of the band Magma, regards Coltrane as his greatest musical inspiration, and dedicated his 2011 album John Coltrane L'Homme Suprême to him as a tribute.

 In media

-A documentary on Jazz was made in 1990 by fellow musician Robert Palmer, called The World According to John Coltrane.

-Chasing Trane: The John Coltrane Documentary, is a 2016 American film directed by John Scheinfeld.
+In 1990, a documentary about Coltrane was produced by fellow musician Robert Palmer, titled The World According to John Coltrane.
+Following this, Chasing Trane: The John Coltrane Documentary was released in 2016, directed by John Scheinfeld.